-Lynchburg College is committed to providing equal access and equal opportunity to students with dietary disabilities.
-Residential students have a mandatory College meal plan.
-Lynchburg College recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy College Dining Services.
+University of Lynchburg is committed to providing equal access and equal opportunity to students with dietary disabilities.
+Residential students have a mandatory University meal plan.
+University of Lynchburg recognizes the importance of providing reasonable accommodations in its dining services’ policies and practices where necessary, for individuals with disabilities to use and enjoy University Dining Services.

 A reasonable dietary accommodation is an exception to the usual rules, policies, practices, or services that a resident with a disability may need to have an equal opportunity to use and enjoy college dining services.
 The Accessibility and Disability Resources Coordinator works with students on an individualized basis through an interactive process for determination of reasonable dietary accommodations.

 Julia R. Timmons